madeofpendletonwool/PinePods/README.md

 ## ToDo (Listed in order they will be implemented)

 - [x] Make validations work correctly on login user create
+- [x] Make no or wrong pass display error in server Restore and Backup
+- [x] Improve Import Experience

 ### Pre-Rust Revamp Release

-- [ ] Make no or wrong pass display error in server Restore and Backup
-- [ ] Improve Import Experience
+- [ ] Loading animations where if makes sense
 - [ ] Verify Funtional Mobile Version
 - [ ] Verify All Button Interaction throughout